loki-os/go-ethernet-ip/readme.md

 1. A implementation of ethernet/ip protocol.
 2. A lightweight message router.
+3. Session management.
-3. A lightweight api interface makes you don't need to focus binary steam.
+4. A lightweight api interface makes you don't need to focus binary steam.
-4. Examples of go-ethernet-ip.
+5. Examples of go-ethernet-ip.

 ## Table of Contents